 Acclaimed Engineering Excellence

-In addition, as acknowledged by the National AIChE Student Chapter Committee, Florida Tech students stand at the top of the list of most awarded chemical engineering schools in the nation.
+Acknowledged by the National AIChE Student Chapter Committee, Florida Tech students stand at the top of the list of most awarded chemical engineering schools in the nation.
 This milestone is significant when considering that the student body represents about 0.3% of all chemical engineering students in the United States.

 Customized Ph.D.
 Degree Options

 Unlike other chemical engineering graduate school doctoral programs, Florida Tech affords students the opportunity to specialize in unique and exciting subfields of chemical engineering based on their professional aspirations.
 This includes: